Last Updated on September 3, 2023 by Fredrick Miller

 However, they tend to leave a slight residue on darker colors when printed over them, which can cause some areas of your image to appear faded or washed out.

-Overheating During Printing Process
+Overheating During the Printing Process

 Ghosting can also occur during printing if your equipment overheats while printing an image.
 This can happen if you leave an item unattended during printing (such as overnight) or if you run a large number of prints at once.
 Maintain a close eye on your equipment’s temperature to avoid getting too hot.